 The brewery is located in the midlands town of Banagher on the banks of the River Shannon.
 The brewery is carrying on a long brewing tradition in Banagher that goes back to 1834, when there was a distillery, a brewery, two tanyards, a malt house and corn mill there.

-The IPA is their flagship beer and the amber ale is their latest brew.
-They are also currently developing a pilsner lager and a special edition red ale.
-The beers aren’t widely available, but check their website for stockists.
+The IPA is their flagship beer and the amber ale is a popular later brew.
+They also produce a pilsner lager and a special edition red ale.
+The beers aren’t widely available, but check their website for stockists - and look out for them when visiting the area.